juulieen/TheMarsRoverKata/README.md

 # The Mars Rover Kata

+The exercice was for me to do the Kata described [here](./MarsRoverKata.md).

 ## Simple Script

 A node js script that do the job but isn't tested at all.